rocketmlhq/rmldnn/tutorials/birds_image_classification/README.rst

     }

-We only trained for 6 epochs because we discovered that it peaks around 5-6 epochs throughout training, thus it would be better if we just trained for 6 epochs.

 Most parameters in the config file are self-explanatory.
 The most important here are:

+ - The number of epochs is set to 6, since test accuracy was found to peak at around 5 to 6 epochs during training.
  - The neural network description file is specified in ``layers``
- - The input training and test data location is passed in ``input_path`` and ``test_input_path``
+ - The input training and test data locations are passed in ``input_path`` and ``test_input_path``
- - The optimizer used will be Adam, in which we have used learning rate scheduler which decreases the learning rate exponentially as we train.
-We have used 0.001 as starting point for our learning rate.
+ - The optimizer used will be Adam, with a learning rate scheduler which lowers the learning rate exponentially as we train.
+We have used 0.001 as the initial learning rate.
- - The loss function used will be NLL ( Negative Log-Likelihood )
+ - The loss function used will be NLL (Negative Log-Likelihood)
- - We will train for 6 epochs using a batch-size of 64 for training and 128 for testing, and write out a model checkpoint file after every 3 epochs.
+ - We will use a batch-size of 64 for training and 128 for testing, and write out a model checkpoint file after every 2 epochs.

-We will now run training on multi core CPU using a Docker image with `rmldnn` (see `instructions <https://github.com/rocketmlhq/rmldnn/blob/main/README.md#install>`__ for how to get the image).
+We will run training on a multi-core CPU node using a Docker image with `rmldnn` (see `instructions <https://github.com/rocketmlhq/rmldnn/blob/main/README.md#install>`__ for how to get the image).
-From the command line, one should do:
+The following command will run training in parallel by spawning 4 processes, each using 8 threads:

 .. code:: bash

    $ sudo docker run --cap-add=SYS_PTRACE -u $(id -u):$(id -g) -v ${PWD}:/home/ubuntu -w /home/ubuntu --rm \
      rocketml/rmldnn:latest mpirun -np 4 --bind-to none -x OMP_NUM_THREADS=8 \
-    rmldnn --config=config_test.json
+     rmldnn --config=config_train.json

-`rmldnn` will configure the run and start the dataset:

 .. image:: https://github.com/yashjain-99/rmldnn/blob/main/tutorials/birds_image_classification/images/train_SS.png?raw=true
   :width: 1000